 Montessori Infant Gift Set by Natura Baby.
 This is a lovely set that will serve as a part of Practical Life area of development.

 Cloth Sensory Book by Popline Co

-Montessori Inspired Child’s Placemat is another must-have in Montessori home.
+Montessori Inspired Child’s Placemat is another must-have in a Montessori home.
 Here is a beautiful handmade example by Honey Bee Toy And Craf.

 Pull Up Bar.
-Once baby starts attempting to pull themselves up, parents can attach an infant pull up bar to assist child in developing their muscles and arm strength.
+Once baby starts attempting to pull themselves up, parents can attach an infant pull up bar to assist the child in developing their muscles and arm strength.
 Montessori Wood Works has one to offer.

 Baby leather shoes by SWAG booties